Grupo Garza Ponce: Foundation and profile

-In 2007, Grupo Gara Ponce received an international standard certificate from the International Organization for Standardization (ISO).
+In 2007, Grupo Garza Ponce received an international standard certificate from the International Organization for Standardization (ISO).
 The certificate stated that they were compliant with the requirements mentioned in the ISO 9000:2008 quality management systems version.
 In 2008, they had grown to 4,154 employees.
 Garza Treviño told the press that year that Grupo Garza Ponce had 10000000 m2 of constructions across Mexico, including 60 apartment complexes and 45,000 houses.
 He said their goal was to expand throughout all of Mexico and have market share from Tijuana (in the northwest) to Playa del Carmen (in the southeast).
 In 2009, they obtained a socially responsible business certificate (es) from the Mexican Center for Philanthropy (Cemefi) for following certain sustainability and quality procedures.

 In 2013, Grupo Garza Ponce changed its operational structure and began to explore other revenue streams besides public works, which were on the decline in Mexico.
 When the company was first founded, it depended almost entirely on public work projects.
 However, as urban construction was slowed down in Mexico, Grupo Garza Ponce was able to diversify its services.
 By 2014, the company experienced 30% growth by taking over construction plans that involved parks and automobile plants.
 Among their major clients included General Motors, Faurecia, Whirlpool, Nokia, BMW, and Banco de México.
 By 2016, only 15% of the company's revenue came from public works.
 According to Grupo Garza Ponce's executive team, the mid 2010s was a "boom" era for Nuevo León's industrial growth.